richardschneider/sepia/Readme.md

 Conventions
 -----------

-A property containing a time (DateTimeOffset) should be name xOn, where x indicates the usages.
+A property containing a time (DateTimeOffset) should be named *x*On, where *x* indicates the usages.
 Some examples are StartsOn, EndsOn, CreatedOn, DeletedOn.

 Use the "o" format specifier when converting a time to a string, unless presenting the time to an end user.

--Always use Fuzzy comparison unless you are that the two times come from the same clock.-

 Documentation
 -------------

 The Sepia (.Net) class reference is built by Sandcastle http://shfb.codeplex.com/ using the project file (Source\Sepia.shfbproj).
 A compiled HTML is generated at Source\Documentation\Sepia.chm.
 The Source\Documentation\Install_Sepia.bat can be used to install the class reference into Microsoft Help viewer.

+> Will be moving to [Nudoq](http://www.nudoq.org) soon.

 All methods should use XML commenting tags.